BindBC/bindbc-lua/README.md

 ```

 ### Via DUB subconfigurations
 Instead of using DUB's `versions` directive, a `subConfiguration` can be used.
-Enable the `static` subconfiguration for the `bindbc-lua` dependency:
+Enable the `static` subconfiguration for the `bindbc-lua` dependency (note that version `0.1.0` as used here is just an example; please use the latest version in real code):

 __dub.json__
 ```